Monroe Elementary School is a national historic site as part of Brown v. Board of Education | Kansas National Parks

 The Augusta Historic Theater is a unique and historic landmark located in downtown Augusta, Kansas.
 The theater was built in 1935 and is considered one of the last American movie theaters built in the 1930s.

-Despite its age, the theater is still in operation today and continues to be a popular destination for locals and visitors alike.
+Despite its age, the theater is still in operation today and continues to be a popular destination for locals and folks.

 Visitors can enjoy the beautifully restored Egyptian-themed Art Deco interior of the theater, which adds to the ambiance and atmosphere of the venue.